Last updated on March 27th, 2023 at 10:21 pm

 We did not soak our Ellagance Purple English lavender seeds before planting, and had great success with our results.

-Some lavender seeds of the English type however can have a hard coating and may benefit from the process of scarifying, which is the roughening or scratching of the seed to aid in germination.
+Some lavender seeds of the English type however can have a hard coating and may benefit from the process of stratifying, and scarifying, which is the roughening or scratching of the seed to aid in germination.

 Growing Lavender From Cuttings